Close Menu

 Bargaining: A Common Practice

 Bargaining is an integral part of the shopping experience in Saigon.
 Be prepared to negotiate prices, especially in markets and street stalls.
 However, be respectful and avoid being overly aggressive or demanding.
-(See Also: Is it Safe to Visit Babylon?
-Ancient Wonders Await)
+(See Also: Safe to Visit Mexico?
+Is It Really Safe)

 Is Saigon Safe to Visit?
 A Recap